gostt13/Acrylneko-Bakaneko-/README.md

 Compatible with all standard plates for 60% keyboard, I used this https://carolinamech.com/products/60-fr4-plate-mx

-Initial design created by https://github.com/kkatano/bakeneko-60 and Sleepsemek
+Initial design created by https://github.com/kkatano/bakeneko-60 and modified by Sleepsemek

 Typing and demonstration - https://www.youtube.com/watch?v=w_2k1FTgW3o